kumarigarima09/women-safety/README.md

 ## 📄 License

-This project was developed for SIH 2024 (Non-commercial, academic use).
+This project was developed for SIH 2024 (Non-commercial, academic use)

 ---